jekyll/jekyll/site/_posts/2012-07-01-upgrading.md

 Rather than passing individual flags via the command line, you can now pass an entire custom Jekyll config file.
-This helps to distinguish between environments, or lets you problematically override user-specified defaults.
+This helps to distinguish between environments, or lets you programmatically override user-specified defaults.
 Simply add the `--config` flag, followed by the path to one or more config files.